Problem solving: Engineering

-Problem solving is used when products or processes fail, so corrective action can be taken to prevent further failures.
-It can also be applied to a product or process prior to an actual failure event—when a potential problem can be predicted and analyzed, and mitigation applied to prevent the problem.
+When products or processes fail, problem solving techniques can be used to develop corrective actions that can be taken to prevent further failures.
+Such techniques can also be applied to a product or process prior to an actual failure event—to predict, analyze, and mitigate a potential problem in advance.
 Techniques such as failure mode and effects analysis can proactively reduce the likelihood of problems.

+In either the reactive or the proactive case, it is necessary to build a causal explanation through a process of diagnosis.
+In deriving an explanation of effects in terms of causes, abduction generates new ideas or hypotheses (asking "how?"); deduction evaluates and refines hypotheses based on other plausible premises (asking "why?"); and induction justifies a hypothesis with empirical data (asking "how much?").
+The objective of abduction is to determine which hypothesis or proposition to test, not which one to adopt or assert.
+In the Peircean logical system, the logic of abduction and deduction contribute to our conceptual understanding of a phenomenon, while the logic of induction adds quantitative details (empirical substantiation) to our conceptual knowledge.

 Forensic engineering is an important technique of failure analysis that involves tracing product defects and flaws.
 Corrective action can then be taken to prevent further failures.

-Reverse engineering attempts to discover the original problem-solving logic used in developing a product by taking it apart.
+Reverse engineering attempts to discover the original problem-solving logic used in developing a product by disassembling the product and developing a plausible pathway to creating and assembling its parts.

+Physics

+In physics, problem solving refers to the process by which one transforms an initial physical situation into a goal state by applying physics-specific reasoning and analysis.
+This involves identifying the relevant physical principles, making assumptions, formulating and manipulating equations, and checking whether the result is reasonable.

+A physics problem is not simply application or recall of a formula, but requires understanding the underlying concepts and navigating through a "problem space" of possible knowledge states toward the goal.

 Military science

-In military science, problem solving is linked to the concept of "end-states", the condition or situation which is the aim of the strategy.
-Ability to solve problems is important at any military rank, but is essential at the command and control level, where it results from deep qualitative and quantitative understanding of possible scenarios.
-Effectiveness is evaluation of results, whether the goal was accomplished.
-Planning is the process of determining how to achieve the goal.
+In military science, problem solving is linked to the concept of "end-states", the conditions or situations which are the aims of the strategy.
+Ability to solve problems is important at any military rank, but is essential at the command and control level.
+It results from deep qualitative and quantitative understanding of possible scenarios.
+Effectiveness in this context is an evaluation of results: to what extent the end states were accomplished.
+Planning is the process of determining how to effect those end states.

 Processes

 Some models of problem solving involve identifying a goal and then a sequence of subgoals towards achieving this goal.
-Andersson, who introduced the ACT-R model of cognition, modelled this collection of goals and subgoals as a goal stack, where the mind contains a stack of goals and subgoals to be completed with a single task being carried out at any time.
+Andersson, who introduced the ACT-R model of cognition, modelled this collection of goals and subgoals as a goal stack in which the mind contains a stack of goals and subgoals to be completed, and a single task being carried out at any time.

-It has been observed that knowledge of how to solve one problem can be applied to another problem, in a process known as transfer.
+Knowledge of how to solve one problem can be applied to another problem, in a process known as transfer.